 There’s also a growing interest in using forecasting tournaments to identify people who are better at it so organizations can develop their own ‘core’ of superforecasters.

-Meanwhile, there is also a rising interest in exploring methods of training people to become better forecasters.
-The vast majority of this work is happening behind closed doors, so it is tricky to pinpoint specific organizations that are currently adopting this approach.
+Meanwhile, there is also rising interest in exploring methods of training people to become better forecasters.
+The vast majority of this work is happening behind closed doors, so it is tricky to pinpoint specific organizations who are currently adopting this approach.

 How Can Forecasting Benefit Your Productized Service?